Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ending June 2023, Williamstown had a median income among taxpayers of $54,998.
+According to AreaSearch's aggregation of the latest postcode level ATO data released on 30 June 2023, Williamstown had a median income among taxpayers of $54,998.
 The average income stood at $63,575.
 This is below the national average.
-Across Rest of SA, the figures were $48,920 and $58,933 respectively.
-Based on Wage Price Index growth of 8.8% from financial year ending June 2023 to September 2025, current estimates would be approximately $59,838 (median) and $69,170 (average).
-From the 2021 Census, incomes in Williamstown cluster around the 51st percentile nationally.
-In terms of income distribution, 36.0% of locals (1,183 people) fall into the $1,500 - 2,999 category, which is consistent with broader trends across the region showing 27.5% in the same category.
-After housing costs, residents retain 87.3% of income, reflecting strong purchasing power.
+In comparison, Rest of SA had levels of $48,920 and $58,933 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $59,838 (median) and $69,170 (average) as of September 2025.
+From the 2021 Census, household, family and personal incomes in Williamstown cluster around the 51st percentile nationally.
+Looking at income distribution, 36.0% of locals (1,184 people) fall into the $1,500 - 2,999 category.
+After housing costs, residents retain 87.3% of their income.
 The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income